Everything You Need to Know About The Mahlkonig EK43 Grinder

 I don’t think many in the speciality coffee industry who foresaw the current popularity of the Mahlkonig EK43 grinder.

 Sometimes the future takes an unexpected turn, making forecasters look more than a little foolish.
-Just ask the former president of IBM, Thomas J Watson who in 1958 confidently stated: “There is a world market for about five computers”.
+Just ask former IBM president Thomas J Watson who in 1958 stated: “There’s a world market for about five computers”.

 Yeah.
 How many computers are in your house?

-Then there’s the 19th century British MP who, based on the rate of population growth in London at the time, and the number of horses needed to support such growth, concluded that by the middle of the twentieth century the capital would be six feet deep in manure.
+Then there’s the 19th century British MP.
+Based on the rate of population growth in London and the horses needed to support it, he concluded that by the twentieth century London would be deep in manure.
 (Aren’t you glad cars came along?)

 Spanish Version: Todo lo que Debes Saber Acerca del Molino Mahlkonig’s EK 43

 The Mahlkonig EK43 grinder originally found favour in the coffee world as a grinder for filter coffee.
 Its advantages outweighed its inherent weakness: its lack of on-demand dosing.